Events and news

 Magda Szcześniak (Institute of Polish Culture, University of Warsaw)

-Agata Zysiak (Research Center for the History of Transformations, University of
+Agata Zysiak (Research Centre for the History of Transformations, University of

 Vienna; Institute of Sociology, University of Łódź)